· Samir Abid · AI Development · 9 min read

 This made a big difference in quality.

 But it also made everything slower and more expensive.
 More AI calls, more processing.
-You find yourself constantly weighing these trade-offs: speed versus quality versus cost.
+You find yourself weighing the same trade-offs again and again: speed, quality and cost.

 The thing is, I could test this in under a week.
 Add the re-ranker, see if it actually helped, measure the difference.

-In traditional software development, adding a whole new layer like this would’ve been a major decision.
+In a more traditional process, adding a whole new layer like this would have been a major decision.
 Architecture reviews.
 Team discussions about whether it was worth it.
-Here, I just tried it.
+Here, I tested it.
 It worked.
 I kept it.

 That’s when I started noticing the pattern.